johnwesleyharding/johnwesleyharding.github.io/_posts/2019-10-23-gdpbycounty.md

 | 10B - 100B | 265 | 2.32 |
 | > 100B | 22 | 3.24 |

-Just over half of all counties fit within the green GDP range of $100 million to $1 billion dollars, and another 35% are within the $1 billion to $10 billion range.
+Just over half of all counties fit within the GDP range of $100 million to $1 billion dollars, and another 35% are within the $1 billion to $10 billion range.
 Among these highly populated GDP ranges, the three year median growth rate does show a higher average percentage increase in the counties with larger GDPs, and that trend continues for counties with an economy of more than $10 billion and more than $100 billion.

-**Counties with a low GDP can't be as easily defined in terms of growth**
+**Economic growth among Counties with a low share GDP is not easily defined**

 ![Choropleth](https://github.com/johnwesleyharding/johnwesleyharding.github.io/raw/master/img/growthmap.png)

-We can see the outlier counties in economic growth rate tend to be rural areas.
+This shows us the outlier counties in economic growth rate are mostly in rural areas.
 Many in Texas are likely related to the oil and gas boom spurred by fracking during the middle of the decade.
+The states of Nevada and North Dakota stand out as having multiple counties with GDP in rapid decline.